zoffixznet/perl6.party/post/The-Missing-Contributors-of-Perl6.md

     on the release manager to have up-to-date checkouts of repos
 - Missing contributors from entire repositories due to unnoticed bug in the code
-- What happens with commits made at the time of past release in a branch that are merged at the time of the next release?
+- What happens with commits made at the time of past release in a branch that is merged at the time of the next release?
 Do they get lost?

 I'm taking the lazy way out and leaving it to the current release managers to resolve these problems.
 I filed [R#2028](https://github.com/rakudo/rakudo/issues/2028) with the list of issues and have full trust the